-There are endless filling ingredients you can put into an omelet but taco is one of my favorites.
-There is just something about the combination of egg, taco meat and salsa that is truly amazing.
+There are endless filling ingredients you can put into an omelet but a taco is one of my favorites.
+There is just something about the combination of egg, taco meat, and salsa that is truly amazing.
 This recipe will make 1 omelet but you could easily adjust the ingredients to make more or less.
 These omelets are filled with season ground beef and Mexican cheese blend.
 You could add additional ingredients as well such as corn or black beans.
 The amounts for the filling are an estimate but you will want about 1/3 cup of filling for each omelet.
-The omelets are topped off with salsa, sour cream, lettuce and tomato.
+The omelets are topped off with salsa, sour cream, lettuce, and tomato.
 Enjoy.

 - 1/4lb ground beef

 - 1 teaspoon butter